DavDag/SpaceShooter_CppConsole_Game/README.md

 Power up for *Damage, FireRate, Granade, Shield, Life and Heal*.
 Up to *10 Level*.
-(Reduce Sleep time if it's too hard).
+(Increase Sleep time if it's too hard).